csound-flossmanual/csound-floss/book/05-b-panning-and-spatialization.md

 system's software, but due to the variety of sound hardware options available, it would be impossible to offer further specific advice here.

 If you do not use the real-time option _-o dac_ but render a file with _-o myfilename.wav_, there are no restrictions though.
 Csound will render any multi-channel file independently from your sound card.

 ## Sending Multichannel Sound to the Loudspeakers

 In order to send multichannel audio or render a multichannel file we must use opcodes designed for that task.
-So far we have often used
+So far we have often used&nbsp;
 [outs](https://csound.com/docs/manual/outs.html) to send stereo sound to a pair of loudspeakers.
+The opcode&nbsp;
-The opcode [out](https://csound.com/docs/manual/out.html) can also be used, and offers any number of output channels up to the maximum of the _nchnls_ setting in the header of your .csd file.
+[out](https://csound.com/docs/manual/out.html) can also be used, and offers any number of output channels up to the maximum of the _nchnls_ setting in the header of your .csd file.

 So for _nchnls=2_ the maximum output is stereo: